arthursm-aqb/arthursm-aqb/README.md

 Hi, i'm Arthur da Silva Mariz!

-- I study Electrical Engineering at UFRN (Currently in the 2nd period);
+- I study Analysis and Development of Systems at IFRN - Federal Institute of Science, Education and Technology of Rio Grande do Norte (Currently in the first period);
-- I’m currently learning C, C++ and Lua.
+- I’m currently learning cpp, java, ruby and phyton;
+- I love coding in cpp.